 How can I tell if a lender in Alberta is legit?

 - The lender displays an Alberta licence number.
-You can check with the Service Alberta Consumer Contact Centre at 1-877-427-4088 or by searching their online database to make sure that your lender is licensed.
-The lender should also display their licence number.
+While your lender should display its licence number, you can cross-check with the Service Alberta Consumer Contact Centre by calling 1-877-427-4088 or search its online database to make sure that your lender is licensed.

 - It provides contracts in the language you use to speak with your lender.
 This means that if you and your lender communicate in English, your contract must be in English.
 If it’s French, your contract must also be in French.

 - It follows rate and fee regulations.
-Stay away from lenders who charge more than $15 per $100 loan.
+Stay away from lenders who charge more than $15 per $100 borrowed.

 Watch out for unlicensed lenders

 If you’re looking for a quick and easy way to get your hands on some fast cash, you might be tempted to take out a payday loan online.
 But it’s important to note that this puts you at risk of borrowing from an unlicensed lender.
 Unlicensed lenders can be problematic for a number of reasons.

 - Charging illegally high interest rates or fees.
 You may end up paying more than $15 per $100 borrowed or be faced with hidden charges and fees.